-Due to a lack of company-specific historical and implied volatility data, we base our estimate of expected volatility on the historical volatility of a representative group of companies with similar characteristics to us, including stage of product development and life science industry focus.
-We believe the group selected has sufficiently similar economic and industry characteristics and includes companies that are most representative of our business.
+Prior to the Reverse Merger, due to a lack of company-specific historical and implied volatility data, we based our estimate of expected volatility on the historical volatility of a representative group of companies with similar characteristics to us, including stage of product development and life science industry focus.
+We believed the group selected had sufficiently similar economic and industry characteristics and included companies that were most representative of us.
+Following the Reverse Merger, expected volatility at the date of grant is estimated using a "look-back" period, which coincides with the expected term, of our stock price as reported on the Nasdaq Capital Market.